Raphael-Boichot/Game-Boy-camera-sniffer/README.md

-# The Game Boy camera sniffer
+# The Game Boy camera analog interceptor
 A data logger to intercept analog images from a Game Boy Camera.
 It consists of a middle man circuit in direct derivation of the camera sensor ribbon that drops anything that it sees as 8-bits data images to an SD card.
 It does not interfere at all with normal Game Boy Camera operation.

 # Why ?